ringcentral/ringcentral-api-docs/docs/team-messaging/events/outgoing-webhooks.md

 Outgoing events and webhooks refer to the events that are emitted from the RingCentral platform in response to the actions taken within our product by users or agents.

-!!! info "Outgoing Webhooks vs Incoming Webhooks"
+!!! info "Outgoing webhooks vs incoming webhooks"
-    Outgoing webhooks refer the to events that the RingCentral system emits, whereas [Incoming Webhooks](../webhook-creation) refer to a system by which third-parties can more easily post messages into a designated team or chat.
+    Outgoing webhooks refer the to events that the RingCentral system emits, whereas [incoming webhooks](../webhook-creation) refer to a system by which third-parties can more easily post messages into a designated team or chat.

 ## Outgoing event structure